 Pokljuka is a large alpine plateau in the Julian Alps.
 We love visiting Pokljuka because it feels like time loses meaning altogether.
 It’s like walking into an enchanted forest, not knowing if you’ll find a way out, and, being completely okay with that.

 Another compelling reason to visit Pokljuka is to hike.
 It’s the backdoor entrance to the Julian Alps.
-Starting at an advantageous elevation of 1340 meters, it’s easy to conquer peaks like Viševnik and even Mount Triglav.
+Starting at an advantageous elevation of 1340 meters, it’s easy to conquer peaks like Viševnik, Debela Peč and Brda, and even Mount Triglav.

 Learn More: The Hidden Wonders of Pokljuka Plateau

-Stay here if you want to explore Soča valley, hike to secret waterfalls and gorges, eat Tolminc cheese, and learn more about World War I, and the Isonzo (Soča) Front.
+Stay here if you want to explore Soča Valley, hike to secret waterfalls and gorges, eat Tolminc cheese, and learn more about World War I and the Isonzo (Soča) Front.

 Learn More: Magical Things to do in Kobarid

 Adults-Only Chalets | Perched high above Kobarid and Soča Valley, the one-of-a-kind Nebesa Chalets are four modern 1-bedroom chalets with floor-to-ceiling windows, kitchenettes, and private bathrooms.
 The room rate includes breakfast and use of the spa facilities (Finnish, Aromatherapy, and Chromotherapy saunas) and fitness room.
 Extra perks: free bike rental, meal delivery from partner restaurant Hiša Polonka (when possible), and a friendly resident Bernese mountain dog.